It is I, a paying member of Rush 24-7, filling in for Rush.

 David is going to take calls from you in a moment.

-1 800 282 2882 is the number to call in on.
+1-800-282-2882 is the number to call in on.

-I came across it recently, uh, an old Fabian socialist phrase where instead of calling something profit, they called it the overcharge.
+I came across it recently, an old Fabian socialist phrase where instead of calling something profit, they called it the overcharge.

-Um no, but I've heard of surplus value in Marxian.
+No, but I've heard of surplus value in Marxian.

-Yeah, well, there you are.
+Yeah, well, there you are, the overcharge.

 Yeah.

-I I think we can't really drop the ball on our side at all by explaining to people that corporations are a legal construct of people.
+I think we can't really drop the ball on our side at all by explaining to people that corporations are a legal construct of people, people who have people's money, employees' money, dividend money.

-They are these these are false ideas.
+These are false ideas.

 These things don't exist other than on a piece of paper as a construct.

-Nor nor that's well said, nor do any utopian schemes ever work.
+Nor, that's well said, nor do any utopian schemes ever work.

-Have they ever worked in the history of the world?
+Have they ever worked in the history of the world, or have they ever worked in America?

-So David answered me this question.
+So, David, answer me this question.

-Yes, if you and I know that those things don't work, and I'm a mere guest host, if we know that those things don't work, what is in the brains of the people who believe that they do?
+If you and I know that those things don't work, and I'm a mere guest host, if we know that those things don't work, what is in the brains of the people who believe that they do?

 These libs don't understand that that freedom is necessary.